Last Updated on April 4, 2026

 2. Managing Daily Operations

-To run a company in smooth and easy manner is one of the major jobs of the MD.
-They supervise all the major departments, such as sales, finance, marketing, production and the human resources, to make sure that each one of them performs effectively.
+To run a company in a smooth and easy manner is one of the major jobs of the MD.
+They supervise all the major departments, such as sales, finance, marketing, production and human resources, to make sure that each one of them performs effectively.

 They set the particular targets, monitor results, approve budgets and make the decisions about how resources should be used.